 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Sept.
-30, 2013.
-The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
+The opinions expressed in this commentary are those of the Fund’s managers and are current through March 31, 2014.
+The managers’ views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.